-Columbia College Oral Presentation Rubric Last Revised: January 23, 2014
+Columbia College Oral Presentation Rubric Last Revised: March 2022

-Student's Name e Course Code Date Facilitator/Evaluator's Name Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Sco Organization Creates introduction that is unique, clearly focused and engages the audience.
-Organizes content logically, making entire presentation easy to follow.
+Student's Nan ne Course Code Date Facilitator/Evaluator's Na ame Area A (85% - 100%) 10.0 - 7.0 B - C- (55% - 84%) 6.9 - 5.5 D (50% - 54%) 5.4 - 5.0 F (0 - 49%) 4.9 - 0 Score Organization • Creates in unique, cl engages t • Organizes logically, r presentati • Builds ma carefully s original ex references • Has effect between s • Summariz original examples/ references.
+Ourganizes content logically, making entire presentation easy to follow.
 Builds main points through carefully selected and original examples/ references.
 Has effective transition between sections.
-Summarizes all key points and stimulates thought at the end.
-Creates introduction that is original, clearly focused and gets the attention of the audience.
+Summarizes all key points and stimulates thought at Creates introduction that is original, clearly focused and gets the attention of the audience.
 Organizes content logically, making most of the presentation easy to follow.
 Builds main points through carefully selected examples/ references.
 Has a transition between most sections.
 Summarizes most key points and stimulates some thought at the end.
 Creates an introduction that tends to be unfocused.
 Doesn't engage the audience's interest.
 Content appears disorganized, without logic and consistency.
 Builds a few main points with details, but most ideas are unsupported.
 Few to no transitions are evident.
 Little to no summarizing evident.
 Ending does not stimulate much thought.
 Presentation shows little to no logical organization.
 Content is difficult to follow.
 Not a thoughtful presentation.
 Content Provides evidence of supporting research to back all main points.
 Gives a complete explanation of all key points.
-Uses relevant examples/references.
+Uses relevant examples/ references.
 Provides evidence of supporting research.
 To back most points.
 Gives an explanation of most key points.
 Uses some relevant examples/ references.
 Provides evidence that not enough research has been done to support the content.
 Gives an incomplete explanation of key points.
-Uses a few relevant examples/references.
+Uses a few relevant examples/ references.
 Indicates little to no research.
 Gives a limited explanation of a few points.
-Uses little to no examples/references.
+Uses little to no examples/ references.